AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure_bicep.md

     !["Secrets are set as expected"](images/Part2-bicep/image0016-secretsAreSet.png)

-### Step 4: Update the web app to use the key vault for the connection strings
+## Task 5: Update the web app to use the key vault for the connection strings

 With the vault deployed and the secrets in place, you need to complete the deployment by updating the web app to use the key vault for the connection strings.

+### Step 1 - Create the bicep file to merge the settings

+This first file will take parameters of two app settings objects and merge them together.
+This will allow us to merge the current app settings that already exist with the new app settings/values we want to modify or add based on KeyVault secrets that were created.

 1. Create a new file to merge the web app settings